pubstack/site-content/_about/2017-05-14-categories-en.md

 {: .text-main-1}
 ## OPEN Competition

-In this competition a total of 24 pilots will participate. and is designed and thought for pilots without professional experience.
+This competition is open to all pilots to participate, and is designed and thought for pilots without professional experience.

+Each pilot inroled in the OPEN category will need to pay a tuition fee of 50 Eur.

 The competition will be held under the modality of elimination for greater time.